CBLFT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-CBLFT shut down its analogue signal, over UHF channel 25, on August 31, 2011, the official date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
-The station's digital signal relocated from its pre-transition UHF channel 24 to post-transition (and former analogue) channel 25.
+CBLFT shut down its analog signal, over UHF channel 25, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
+The station's digital signal relocated from its pre-transition UHF channel 24 to post-transition (and former analog) channel 25.

 Transmitters in mandatory markets were required to switch to digital or shut down by the transition deadline of August 31, 2011.
-Radio-Canada requested to temporarily broadcast in analogue in these markets beyond 2011, as programming for Radio-Canada is not produced in these markets.
+Radio-Canada requested to temporarily broadcast in analog in these markets beyond 2011, as programming for Radio-Canada is not produced in these markets.
 The following CBLFT rebroadcasters are in mandatory markets: